|

 molecules.

-Another example is the combustion of
+Another example is the complete combustion of

-propane ...
+another alkane, propane ...

-propane + oxygen ==> carbon
+propane + oxygen ===> carbon

 dioxide + water